Five-flavor molecular pentaquarks in the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ and $\Xi_c^{(\prime,\,*)} B^{(*)}$ systems: systems

+In the OBE model, the cutoff parameter $\Lambda$ in the form factor is the free parameter.
+Owing to the absence of the experimental data on the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ and $\Xi_c^{(\prime,\,*)} B^{(*)}$ molecular pentaquarks, $\Lambda$ cannot be uniquely fixed.
+In practice, the bound state solutions are searched for by scanning over a reasonable range of $\Lambda$.
+Following the successful OBE description of the deuteron, $\Lambda$ is generally expected to be around 1 GeV \cite{Chen:2016qju, Liu:2019zoy, Chen:2022asf}.
+Furthermore, in the hadronic molecular picture, the masses of the observed $P_c$ and $T_{cc}$ states can be reproduced with $\Lambda$ values near 1 GeV \cite{Chen:2016qju, Liu:2019zoy, Chen:2022asf}.
+As a general criterion, a loosely bound state emerging with $\Lambda \sim 1$ GeV represents a promising hadronic molecule candidate \footnote{In this regard, we emphasize that the OBE model primarily addresses the existence of hadronic molecular states, while its ability to predict precise binding energies is relatively weak.
+We thank the referee for highlighting this point.}.

 Within the OBE model, the interaction potential between the hadrons is closely tied to the isospin and spin-orbit wave functions.
 We now briefly discuss both aspects.
 The systems under consideration involve a bottom-strange baryon $\Xi_b^{(\prime,*)}$ and an anti-charmed meson $\bar D^{(*)}$, each belonging to the isospin doublets.
 Consequently, the $\Xi_b^{(\prime,*)} \bar D^{(*)}$ systems can form two distinct isospin states, $I = 0$ and $1$, whose isospin wave functions are constructed via the Clebsch–Gordan coefficients.
-Denoting the bottom-strange baryon isospin states by $|\mathcal{B}_{1/2}\rangle$ and $|\mathcal{B}_{-1/2}\rangle$, and the anti-charmed meson states by $|\mathcal{M}_{1/2}\rangle$ and $|\mathcal{M}_{-1/2}\rangle$, their isospin wave functions read
+Denoting the isospin states of the bottom-strange baryons by $|\mathcal{B}_{1/2}\rangle$ and $|\mathcal{B}_{-1/2}\rangle$, and the anti-charmed meson states by $|\mathcal{M}_{1/2}\rangle$ and $|\mathcal{M}_{-1/2}\rangle$.
+The corresponding isospin wave functions are then given by